 Leave No Trace

-Anyone who regularly goes camping in their truck or has done an overland trip can attest to this.
-When you’re off road your truck rattles around a lot and glass does not cope well.
+Anyone who regularly goes camping in their truck or has made an overland trip can attest to this.
+When you’re off road your truck rattles around a lot, and glass does not cope well.
 It took one busted peanut butter and olive oil for us to learn our lesson.
 Trust me and find reusable plastic containers for these things.

 Cash is King

-In Europe, Australia, and North America we rely on our credit cards for everything.
-However, we wouldn’t dare go anywhere semi-rural Africa, South America, or Asia without cash on hand.
-When possible pick up the local currency from ATM’s, but we would recommend always having USD on hand.
+We rely on our credit cards in Europe, Australia, and North America for everything.
+However, we wouldn’t dare go anywhere in semi-rural Africa, South America, or Asia without cash on hand.
+When possible, pick up the local currency from ATMs, but we would recommend always having USD on hand.
 Generally, we find the most secure place we can to stash $1,000 away in the vehicle.
 As a recommendation, it’s best to have it on your person when crossing a border.

 Know How To Drive

 This should go without saying but have a good understanding of offroad driving before you leave on a long trip.
-A lot of the skills come with time, but you should know how to negotiate a successful water crossing.
-You need to know how to drive in mud.
+Many skills come with time, but you should know how to negotiate a successful water crossing.
+You need to know how to drive in the mud.
 Effectively drive up an incline.
 And definitely how to drive a stick shift.